JREAM/vhost-creator/readme.md

 This requires Apache 2 which uses the `Require all granted` Directory setting.
 The default directory setting is to `AllowOverride All` for your `.htaccess` files if you use them.
 Otherwise you can edit the outputted file.

+## In Development
+Im going to add nginx as well as apache.
+This is in development, dont use it right now please.

 ## Usage
 In your Terminal run the following command and follow the instructions: